catduckgnaf/springboard-dev/README.md

 pgadmin password: pgadmin1234 \
 go to http://127.0.0.1:8888/ and login with the credentials above. \

 Remember how you had to set the password for postgres?
-Use that password to add the new server after logging in
+Use that password to add the new server

 Host Name: 127.0.0.1
 Port: 5432